 Step 2.
 Choose Your Supplies

 The directions in the booklet say to use a variety of 1/2 to 1 1/2 inch thick grosgrain ribbon.
-Depending on your design, your hat size, and your personal preference will determine which size is right for you.
-For all of my examples I used a 1 inch ribbon but I think I would have liked them a bit narrower.
+Your design, hat size, and personal preference will determine which size is right for you.
+For all of my examples, I used a 1 inch ribbon, but I think I would have liked them a bit narrower.

 Choose any color you like.
 Contrasting colors were popular in the 1920s.
 Red, orange, blue, green, black, purple, yellow or glittering gold.
-Whatever color your choose don’t think about matching it to your dress instead match it to another accessory such as your necklace, purse, or shoes.
+Whatever color you choose, don’t think about matching it to your dress — instead, match it to another accessory such as your necklace, purse, or shoes.
 See 1920s hats for inspiration.

 Step 3.
 Study the Design

 Buy enough ribbon to make two or three attempts at these designs.
-They are simple however design 2 confused me at first and I had to redo it.
+They are simple, however design 2 confused me at first and I had to redo it.
 Study the design and practice, practice, practice!
-If you really need written directions you can buy the booklet but honestly the written directions didn’t help me at all.
+If you really need written directions then you can buy the booklet, but honestly, the written directions didn’t help me at all.